Discover the beauty of Queensland

 For a quieter walk on the wild side, Currumbin Wildlife Sanctuary is a must.
 This heritage-listed haven is an icon of the Southern Gold Coast, just a stone’s throw from Currumbin Beach.
-Founded by beekeeper Alex Griffiths in 1974, the sprawling 18.7-hectare property provides a rare opportunity to see hundreds of native Australian animals in bushland and rainforest settings.
+Founded by beekeeper Alex Griffiths in 1974, the sprawling 18.7-hectare property provides a rare opportunity to see hundreds of native Australian animals and more exotic creatures in bushland and rainforest settings.

 There’s a train that travels around the entire property so you can hop on and off to enjoy the attractions and enclosures, and the shows are all informative and entertaining.
-With its flowing streams, walkways and lush fauna, the sanctuary’s Lost Valley attraction is simply breathtaking.
+With its tinkling streams, walkways and lush rainforest greenery, the sanctuary’s Lost Valley attraction is simply breathtaking.

 Like the culinary and retail landscapes, the Gold Coast’s cultural scene has transformed in recent years with new bars, restaurants, galleries and distilleries popping up all over.
 The city’s market scene now also rivals the bazaars and fashion markets found in some of the world’s cultural capitals.

-For a fun family night out, Miami Marketta, a lively street food market tucked into an unassuming industrial area, is a must.
-On Fridays and Saturdays, the festivities kick off at a kid-friendly hour – 5pm on Friday and 4pm Saturdays – with live music provided by local blues, jazz, roots and independent artists.
+For a fun family night out, Miami Marketta, a lively street-food market tucked into an unassuming industrial area, is a must.
+On Fridays and Saturdays, the festivities kick off at a kid-friendly hour – 5pm – with live music provided by local blues, jazz, roots and independent artists.